ferllop/narciso/README.md

-# scraping-reviews
+# Narciso

+Narciso scrapes the reviews of webs that we call providers.
+It can be google, star of service, bodas.net...
+Each provider have its own code to manage puppeteer.
-This app scrapes the reviews on google and star of service and put it in a json file called "reviews.json".
+Then the reviews are stored in a json file called "reviews.json".
 This json will be an array of objects with the next format:
 ```
 {
-  "source": "Star Of Service",   // The service from the review comes
+  "provider": "starOfService",   // The service from the review comes
   "rating": 5,   // The rating
   "authorName": "Jaimito",   // The name of the reviewer
   "content": "A very great performance and profesional"   // The text of the review